slaclab/pydm/README.md

 # pydm: Python Display Manager
 pydm is a PyQt-based framework for building user interfaces for control systems.
 The goal is to provide a no-code, drag-and-drop system to make simple screens, as well as a straightforward python framework to build complex applications.

+This version is a try to convert pydm to work with PyQt5

 # Prerequisites
 * Python 2.7 or 3.5
 * Qt 4.8 or higher